Jay-6957/auth-code/README.md

 Create You Own Azure App.
-And add the APP ID and Client Secre.
+And add new APP ID and Client Secret.